kiwanami/emacs-deferred/README.markdown

 ### Using lexical scope ###

-Using the lexical scope macro, such as 'lexical-let', the deferred tasks defined by lambdas can access local variables.
+Using the lexical scope macro, such as `lexical-let`, the deferred tasks defined by lambdas can access local variables.

-lexical-let Ex.:
+`lexical-let` Ex.:

 ```el
 (lexical-let ((a (point)))